johnswyou/llm-wiki/README.md

 # llm-wiki

-A personal research knowledge base powered by LLMs and [Obsidian](https://obsidian.md/).
+A personal research knowledge base (i.e., "second brain") powered by Claude Code and [Obsidian](https://obsidian.md/).
 Instead of re-deriving knowledge from raw documents on every query (like RAG), an LLM incrementally builds and maintains a persistent, cross-linked wiki of markdown files that compounds over time.

 Based on Andrej Karpathy's LLM Wiki pattern: